MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ms.author: lagayhar
 author: lgayhardt
 ---
-# Evaluate your GenAI application with the Azure AI Evaluation SDK
+# Evaluate your Generative AI application with the Azure AI Evaluation SDK

 [!INCLUDE [feature-preview](../../includes/feature-preview.md)]

 > [!NOTE]
 > Evaluation with the prompt flow SDK has been retired and replaced with Azure AI Evaluation SDK.

-To thoroughly assess the performance of your generative AI application when applied to a substantial dataset, you can evaluate a GenAI application in your development environment with the Azure AI evaluation SDK.
+To thoroughly assess the performance of your generative AI application when applied to a substantial dataset, you can evaluate a Generative AI application in your development environment with the Azure AI evaluation SDK.
 Given either a test dataset or a target, your generative AI application generations are quantitatively measured with both mathematical based metrics and AI-assisted quality and safety evaluators.
 Built-in or custom evaluators can provide you with comprehensive insights into the application's capabilities and limitations.

 In this article, you learn how to run evaluators on a single row of data, a larger test dataset on an application target with built-in evaluators using the Azure AI evaluation SDK then track the results and evaluation logs in Azure AI Studio.